FearlessSolutions/engineering-practice-domains/practices/data/examples/databricks-opentelemetry-azure-monitoring/README.md

 ## Features

-- OpenTelemetry instrumentation for Databricks notebooks
+- Flexible OpenTelemetryHelper class that encapsulates OpenTelemetry functionality
-- Integration with Azure Application Insights
+- Integration with Azure Application Insights for monitoring and alerting
-- Tracing for ETL pipeline stages (extraction, transformation, loading)
+- Comprehensive tracing for ETL pipeline stages (extraction, transformation, loading)
+- Parent-child notebook workflow monitoring with two approaches:
+  - Monitoring without modifying child notebooks
+  - Alternative approach for directly instrumenting child notebooks with passed context
-- Custom metrics collection
+- Custom metrics collection and visualization
-- Span attributes for detailed monitoring
+- Span attributes for detailed monitoring and troubleshooting
-- Function decorators for automatic tracing
+- Function decorators for automatic tracing with minimal code changes
+- Comprehensive documentation for setup, usage, and monitoring
+- Multiple installation options for different use cases
+- Ready-to-use examples of instrumented ETL pipelines and notebook workflows

 ## Getting Started